MichaelCurrin/dev-resources/resources/go/index.md

       - title: Go fmt
         url: https://blog.golang.org/go-fmt-your-code
         description: |
           The builtin tool to format your code.
-We use _tabs_ for indentation and `gofmt` emits them by default.
-Use spaces only if you must.
+Please use _tabs_ for indentation.
+The `gofmt` command emits them by default.

   - title: Recommended reading
     links: